anatawa12/AvatarOptimizer/.docs/content/docs/reference/merge-physbone/index.md

 This component will create a new PhysBone root GameObject and make the bones swayed by merge target PhysBones into children of this GameObject.\
 Since the root GameObject is treated as a PhysBone affected Transforms, the number of `PhysBone Affected Transforms` will be increased by one for each Merge PhysBone.
-The added PhysBone transform will not be swayed by PhysBone so this can be a bug of the VRChat Performance Rank System.
+The GameObject added by this component will not be swayed by PhysBone, so this can be a bug of the VRChat Performance Rank System.

 ## Settings